Industrial Advisory Boards

 - A raised awareness of the industrial partner's activities amongst staff and the students in the School.

-- To ensure that SEMS graduates have the essential skills that are required by them as future employers.
+- To ensure that SEMS graduates have the essential skills that are required by them as future employees.

 - To provide a suitable academic partner to help secure EPSRC / Innovate UK funding for research projects.